-This hospital-based record review study was conducted in the NICU / CWTH, a tertiary center that receives neonates born in different hospitals in Iraq.
-The study included all neonates admitted and died in NICU / CWTH from the 1st of January 2018 to the 31st of December 2021).
+This hospital-based record review study was conducted in the NICU / CWTH which is a main tertiary center that receives neonates born in different hospitals in Iraq.
+The study included all neonates who were admitted and died in NICU / CWTH throughout the period from 1st of January 2018 to 31st of December 2021).
 Institutional and ethical approvals were taken from the hospital administration.
-The data was collected from the patient's files, the NICU registration data, and the death certificates.
-The information included the death rates for each study year, age at admission and death, sex, gestational age, and cause of death.
-The data were analyzed using the chi-square test.
-The number and percent of casualties for each year and the total of the four years, early and late death rates, sex and male to female ratio, number and percent of the leading causes of neonatal deaths.
+The data was collected from the patients' files the registration data in the NICU and the death certificates.
+The information included the death rates for each of the study years, age at admission and death, sex, gestational age, and cause of death.
+The data were analyzed using the chisquare test.
+The number and percent of deaths for each year and the total of the four years, early and late death rates, sex and male to female ratio, number and percent of the main causes of neonatal deaths.
 A P value of < 0.05 was considered statistically significant.